jaredhazlett/NASA-mars-news-webscrape/README.md

 # web-scraping-challenge

-This assignment was and is extremely challenging.
-I'm working on putting together a full assignment.
+This challenging assignment focuses on scraping the News section of the NASA website (https://mars.nasa.gov/#) and printing it to a website.